-The NES consultant team acknowledges and thanks the hundreds of community residents who contributed their insights, ideas, dreams, and many hours to help create the Renew North Nevada Avenue Master.
-The Plan is much more likely to endure and yield positive action as a result of their collective contributions.
+The NES consultant team acknowledges and thanks the hundreds of community residents who contributed their insights, ideas, dreams, and many hours to help create the North Nevada Avenue Renewal Plan.
+The Plan is much more likely to endure and to result in positive action as a result of their collective contributions.